stackbit-projects/square-spider-61131/src/pages/index.md

       ![](/images/cool-sycamore.JPG)

-      and I serve as principal trumpet of the Columbus Symphony Orchestra.
+      I serve as principal trumpet of the Columbus Symphony Orchestra.
 I also explore what it means "[to
       music](https://en.wikipedia.org/wiki/Christopher_Small#Musicking)" on The
       Curious Musician.
 I’ve played for Darth Vader on the escalators of San Diego Comic Con.
 I've told stories about robots and rocketships onstage at